NE1W01F/WolfLib/README.md

 - Lightweight and Easy Integration: Seamless integration into new or existing projects with minimal overhead and efficient execution.
 - Documentation and Examples: Documentation and examples to guide you through the implementation and usage of WolfLib.
 - Community and Support: Engage with a vibrant community of developers, share insights, report issues, and contribute to ongoing development.
+- Bypasses AMSI: WolfLib includes built-in mechanisms to bypass the Anti-Malware Scan Interface (AMSI), allowing you to conceal your usage of Windows API functions from AMSI detection.

 ## Installation
 1. Clone the repository: `git clone https://github.com/NE1W01F/WolfLib.git`